punyajain1/FINENCIAL-AGENT-be/README.md

-# Trading Agent Backend
+# Finencial Adviser

-An AI-powered trading agent backend built with Node.js, Express, TypeScript, and Google Gemini AI with Google Search grounding.
+An AI-powered finencial adviser built with Node.js, Express, TypeScript, and Google Gemini AI with Google Search grounding.
 Provides real-time analysis, recommendations, and investment guidance for cryptocurrencies and precious metals.

 ## Features